Hamiltonian path problem: Boolean satisfiability

+Unconventional methods

 Because of the difficulty of solving the Hamiltonian path and cycle problems on conventional computers, they have also been studied in unconventional models of computing.
 For instance, Leonard Adleman showed that the Hamiltonian path problem may be solved using a DNA computer.
 Exploiting the parallelism inherent in chemical reactions, the problem may be solved using a number of chemical reaction steps linear in the number of vertices of the graph; however, it requires a factorial number of DNA molecules to participate in the reaction.

 An optical solution to the Hamiltonian problem has been proposed as well.
 The idea is to create a graph-like structure made from optical cables and beam splitters which are traversed by light in order to construct a solution for the problem.
 The weak point of this approach is the required amount of energy which is exponential in the number of nodes.

 Complexity

 The problem of finding a Hamiltonian cycle or path is in FNP; the analogous decision problem is to test whether a Hamiltonian cycle or path exists.
 The directed and undirected Hamiltonian cycle problems were two of Karp's 21 NP-complete problems.
 They remain NP-complete even for special kinds of graphs, such as: